 SCID, CA and LFS information and advice pages will be available shortly in the public section of our advice pages.

 If the mare is violent during covering attempts, we reserve the right to change from natural covering to AI where AI is available.
 We reserve the right to terminate the covering agreement if the mare is violent and AI is not available.

 We can do any covering style and care package, but prefer a first covering on sand & rubber.
 This allows us to rescue the stallion if the mare turns out to be violent.
-We don’t do ”cover on sight” except with Winged Saint who is a gentlemen, as it can teach the stallion to be insistent, and because the young stallions will be ridden regularly on public roads and in the company of mares in the future.
+We don’t do ”cover on sight” as it can teach the stallion to be insistent, and because the young stallions will be ridden regularly on public roads and in the company of mares in the future.
 Instead we prefer a gradual introduction before she is in season, then a civilised courtship, then the first covering.
 We are set up to intervene at any stage to prevent either from having a nasty time.

 Drive-by mares can only be covered by AI, as we have no way of assessing the risk they pose to the stallion during a natural covering.